MistyCommunity/Documentation/src/content/coding/using-local-skills/architecture.md

 Data saved using `Set()` must be one of these types: `string`, `bool`, `int`, or `double`.
 Alternately, you can serialize your data into a string using `JSON.stringify()` and parse it out again using `JSON.parse()`.

-Additional commands that operate on data across skills are described in the “Helper Commands” section below.
+Additional commands that operate on data across skills are described in the [Helper Commands](./#helper-commands) section.

 <!-- TODO: Add link to Helper Commands section -->